 The Bhogamandapa is the offering hall, where sacred food (bhog) is prepared and offered to the deity before being distributed as prasad to devotees.

-The Lingaraj Temple was constructed in the *11th century CE* under the patronage of the Somavanshi King Jajati Kesari.
+The Lingaraj Temple was constructed in the 11th century CE under the patronage of the Somavanshi King Jajati Kesari.
 It reflects the height of temple architecture in ancient Kalinga and showcases the deep spiritual and cultural roots of Odisha.
 Over the centuries, the temple has remained a living center of Shaivite worship, preserving rituals, traditions, and beliefs passed down through generations.
+The Lingaraj Temple stands as one of the most magnificent and sacred landmarks of India, representing the spiritual heart of Bhubaneswar, Odisha.
+Dedicated to Lord Shiva, the temple symbolizes devotion, architectural brilliance, and centuries-old religious traditions that continue to inspire millions of devotees.

 The authorized pandits of Lingaraj Temple play a vital role in preserving ancient Shaivite traditions that have continued uninterrupted since the 11th century.
 Their service ensures that every ritual is performed with devotion, discipline, and spiritual purity.

 The Dakshina (honorarium) for each puja is clearly mentioned at the time of booking, ensuring complete transparency for devotees.
-Online Panditbooking is available only through Lingarajtemple.org
+Online Pandit booking is available only through Lingarajtemple.org

 At the holy Lingaraj Temple, Bhubaneswar, Abhishek rituals form the core of Lord Shiva worship.
 These sacred offerings are performed with deep devotion to invoke divine blessings, spiritual purification, and inner peace.
 Each Abhishek holds unique spiritual significance and is performed according to ancient Shaivite traditions.

-Jalabhishek is the most fundamental form of Shiva worship, where the sacred Shivling is bathed with pure water.
+Jal Abhishek puja is the most fundamental form of Shiva worship, where the sacred Shivling is bathed with pure water.
 This ritual symbolizes the cooling of divine energy and the cleansing of body, mind, and soul.

 Devotees perform Jalabhishek to seek: